migulope/hello_world/README.md

 # hello_world
 My first repository
 My name is Miguel Estuardo.
 I'm from Guatemala City.
 I'm looking to get proficient at programming.
-Also I would like the basics for
+Also I would like to learn the basics for
 C#, Java, Python and specially UiPath.